ddmin/ranger_devicons/README.md

-# Fork of Ranger Devicons where I changed 1 icon.
+# Fork of Ranger Devicons where I changed 2 icon.
+Code  : 
+School: 

 # File icons for the Ranger file manager